JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 For the main section of this tutorial, we'll attempt to draw Euclid's egg, which involves a bit of geometry.

 For now, you can continue to store all the drawing instructions between the `@png` macro's `begin` and `end` markers.
-Technically, however, working like this at the top-level in Julia (ie without storing instructions in functions which Julia can compile) isn't considered to be 'best practice'.
+Technically, however, working like this at the top-level in Julia (ie without storing instructions in functions which Julia can compile) isn't considered to be 'best practice', because the unit of compilation in Julia is the function.
+(Look up 'global scope' in the documentation.)

 ```julia
 @png begin
 ```

-To start off, define the variable `radius` to hold a value of 80 units (there are 72 units in a traditional inch):
+and first define the variable `radius` to hold a value of 80 units (there are 72 units in a traditional inch):

 ```julia
     radius=80